thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+04/22/21 Daily data (under the /dailies/ folder) has been added for 4/21 and 4/20, note that some tweets will bleed into the following day due to different timezones captured.

 04/20/21 Daily data (under the /dailies/ folder) has been added for 4/19 and 4/18, note that some tweets will bleed into the following day due to different timezones captured.

 04/18/21 Version 58 of the dataset.
 We have reached the 1 billion tweets milestone.
 Daily data has been added for 4/17, 4/16, and 4/15.